metricq/metricq/README.md

 Use the hostname `rabbitmq-server` and the client will connect to random node in the cluster.

-For specific nodes, use the hostnames node0, node1, or node2.
+For specific nodes, use the hostnames `rabbitmq-node0`, `rabbitmq-node1`, or `rabbitmq-node2`.

 ### Connecting to nodes from host or remotely

-The different RabbitMQ nodes are listening on on the network interface of their host.
+The different RabbitMQ nodes are listening on the network interface of their host.

-- node0: 5671 / 15671
+- rabbitmq-node0: 5671 / 15671
-- node1: 5672 / 15672
+- rabbitmq-node1: 5672 / 15672
-- node2: 5673 / 15673
+- rabbitmq-node2: 5673 / 15673